 Mydecine Innovations Group Signs Definitive Agreement to Acquire Mindleap Health's Advanced Digital Telehealth Platform

-VANCOUVER, British Columbia , June 17, 2020 /CNW/ -- Mydecine Innovations Group Inc. (formerly New Leaf Brands Inc.) (MYCO.CN) (OTCMKTS:MYCOF) (FSE: 0NF) ("Mydecine" or the "Company") is pleased to announce that it has signed a definitive share exchange agreement with Mindleap Health Inc. ("Mindleap") for the acquisition of a 100% interest in MindLeap's Digital Telehealth Platform focused on the emerging psychedelics industry.
+VANCOUVER, British Columbia, June 17, 2020 /CNW/ -- Mydecine Innovations Group Inc. (formerly New Leaf Brands Inc.) (CNSX:MYCO.CN - News) (OTCMKTS:MYCOF - News) (FSE: 0NF) ("Mydecine" or the "Company") is pleased to announce that it has signed a definitive share exchange agreement with Mindleap Health Inc. ("Mindleap") for the acquisition of a 100% interest in MindLeap's Digital Telehealth Platform focused on the emerging psychedelics industry.

-Pursuant to the share exchange agreement, Mydecine will acquire 100% of the issued and outstanding shares of Mindleap in exchange for: (i) 6,363,636 common shares in the capital of the Company, and (ii) the binding commitment to advance CAD $500,000 in working capital to Mindleap upon closing of the transaction and an additional CAD $500,000 on or before September 1, 2020 .
+Pursuant to the share exchange agreement, Mydecine will acquire 100% of the issued and outstanding shares of Mindleap in exchange for: (i) 6,363,636 common shares in the capital of the Company, and (ii) the binding commitment to advance CAD $500,000 in working capital to Mindleap upon closing of the transaction and an additional CAD $500,000 on or before September 1, 2020.
 Certain principals of Mindleap will be subject to resale restrictions on the sale of the Mydecine shares for the periods ending 4, 12, 18, and 24 months from closing.
+Closing of the acquisition is subject to the receipt by Mindleap of the signatures of all of its shareholders on the share exchange agreement.

 Mindleap is focused on making a considerable difference in people's lives by improving access to mental health services and providing more personalized and effective treatments utilizing the latest technology.
 The Mindleap Platform upon launch will provide: